codecowboydotio/codecowboy/content/kubernetes/microk8s.md

 ### Traefik Ingress

 **microk8s** also comes with Traefik for Ingress.
-This is super cool to have two ingress types that I can swith on and off and just use.
+This is super cool to have two ingress types that I can switch on and off and just use.

 I enable it like this: